Puma Spotlight 2017-18

 "Maia Drugmand was 10 and a Peak to Peak Charter School fifth-grader when she first started assembling and painting turtle magnets as a fundraiser to help kids with life-threatening medical conditions.

 Now 16 and an incoming junior at Lafayette's Peak to Peak, she's sponsored four "wishes" through the Make-A-Wish Foundation of Colorado by selling the colorful shell creatures and is looking to sponsor a fifth."
+Read more in the Daily Camera article.

 The Boys High School Golf team set the all time single meet metro league scoring record last week with a score of 281 (-7).
 They topped a record that had been held for 17 years!